Dear SaaStr: I am leaving a startup I co-founded on good terms with both the company and the remaining team. Should I resign my board seat?

 You should.
 If they really don’t want you to leave the board — they will tell you.
 You’ll know if they really want you to stay on the board.

 It’s always awkward when ex-founders, ex-CEOs, etc. remain on the board, at least 90% of the time.
 The only general exception is a CEO that partially retires once a startup is fairly big to an active chairperson role.
 But even there, sometimes it can be a distraction:

 - First, things will change.
 As you leave your operating role, the company will a year or two be very different from the company you worked at.

 - Second, the Board is the CEO’s boss.
 Having an ex-colleague as your boss is full of issues and micro-conflicts.

 - Third, it creates tension & distractions all around.
 Even if you don’t see it.
 This helps no one.

-I’ve generally seen founders that quit fairly early that stay on the board just inadvertently create more trouble than they intend.
+I’ve generally seen founders that leave fairly early that stay on the board … just inadvertently create more trouble than they intend.
+Not intentionally, in most cases, but they get in the way.
 You can still just be a “senior advisor”.
+Be that.

 Step down and move on, and let the company make the most of your equity.